-For non-residents, passports and tourist cards are required upon entry into the Dominican Republic.
+For destination weddings in Santo Domingo, non-residents will need passports and tourist cards upon entry into the Dominican Republic.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.

 Spanish is the official language of the Dominican Republic, though English is widely spoken and understood.

 The Dominican peso is the currency of the Dominican Republic, but US dollars are often widely accepted in resort areas.